octo-technology/OpenTezos/docs/ligo/deploy_a_contract.md

 ## Defining the initial storage

-The output of the following command can be used to init the initial_storage when deploying the contract.
+The output of the following command can be used to init the storage when deploying the contract.

 ```shell